isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-hackintosh-laptop.markdown

 **Ease of Use:**
 You easily can have the device tutorials though it possesses some Hackintosh issues just like any other laptop on the list, not to worry every issue can be dealt with.
 **Processing Power:**
-A high processor is a necessary thing for having to build the Hackintosh right?¬† Intel Core i7 4702MQ has a 2.5 GHz processor which ensures speediness of the device with no hindered performance
+A high processor is a necessary thing for having to build the Hackintosh right?† Intel Core i7 4702MQ has a 2.5 GHz processor which ensures speediness of the device with no hindered performance
 **Memory**
 :

-8GB RAM¬†ensures that you can have his ProBook doing everything for you from gaming to viewing movies and what is amazing is that the 16GB is upgradable.
+8GB RAM†ensures that you can have his ProBook doing everything for you from gaming to viewing movies and what is amazing is that the 16GB is upgradable.
 **Impressive Graphics**
 :